zhanqi-syt/one-element-inp-generator/README.md

 ## Examples

-Explore the `examples/` directory to see sample files showcasing how to configure the script for different types of single-element models.
+Explore the `examples/` directory to see sample files showcasing how to configure the script for different types of one-element models.
 Each example includes corresponding documentation.

 ## Important Notes